wayn-r/lovelace-lcars-card/flattened_codebase.md

         // Config changed - always recalculate
         this._performLayoutCalculation(this._containerRect);
       } else if (hasHassChanged && this._lastHassStates) {
-        // Check for significant entity changes using the DynamicColorManager const hasSignificantEntityChanges = dynamicColorManager.hasSignificantEntityChanges(
+        // Check for significant entity changes using the ColorResolver const hasSignificantEntityChanges = colorResolver.hasSignificantEntityChanges(
           this._layoutEngine.layoutGroups,
           this._lastHassStates,
           this.hass